-The .32 H&R Magnum may look cute, but don’t underestimate this small revolver, because it may just be the perfect self-defense weapon for you!
+The .32 H&R Magnum may look small and harmless, but don’t underestimate this revolver.
+It may just be the perfect self-defense weapon for you!

 RELATED: Modern Self-Defense: .357 Magnum